energietransitie/needforheat-gearup-app/docs/deploying.md

 > **Note** \
 > App signing should be handled by Expo, so you don't have to worry about that. \
-> First time deployment is not handled by Expo.
-A manual below on how to do that.
+> Doing it manually is possible but not recommended.
+There is information in this documentation about that but we really do recommend just using Expo and EAS.

 ## 2. Manual for deploying first time
 Deploying is no mean feat.
-Having to rely on certificates, Firebase and Apple and Google to properly deploy this to public can take a bit.
+Having to rely on certificates, Firebase and Apple and Google to properly deploy this to public can take a bit tinkering.
 Especially for new developers.
 That's why this manual will help go through everything to ensure that **you** will know how to do it as well.

 Note that Google and Apple provide more extensive documentation for doing this.
 You should check them out too when you are doing this as limitations and rules change over time.